rjcmarkelz/rjcmarkelz.github.io-old/content/post/2021-03-15-tidy-data-intro.md

 head(commute)
 ```

 Passing data around and filtering instead of creating new dataframes for everything is one of the features of tidyverse that I like the best.
-It is a different way of thinking that becomes more intuative over time.
+It is a different way of thinking that becomes more intuitive over time.
 Below I take the commute tibble pass it to filter to grab a specific single date. filter() then passes the filtered data to leaflet which plots the latitude and longitude data on an Openmaps popup in the browser.

 ```R